ReactiveX/rxjs-advent-2018/11/readme.md

-# On the Subject of Subjects
+# Day 11 - On the Subject of Subjects

 In the [previous entry](../10/readme.md), we covered dealing with prepending, appending and substituting data if the stream is empty.
 Before we get started with our Redux clone, I wanted to talk briefly on the subject of Subjects.
 As we've talked about earlier, we have a number of concepts: